Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Comparison with previous studies and discussion

 Compared to other studies, \citet{Conroy2013} inferred quite different SMBH mass density histories.
 They assumed a mass-independent Eddington ratio distribution and a linear $M_\bullet-M_*$ relation, and tried to fit the quasar luminosity functions \emph{at each individual redshift} with two free parameters: 1) the normalization of the \mbh{}--\mstar{} relation, and 2) the AGN duty cycle.
 The SMBH mass density at each redshift was then obtained by convolving the galaxy stellar mass function with the \mbh{}--\mstar{} relation.
 This method does not enforce any continuity equation for SMBH mass.
 As a result, it cannot guarantee the consistency between the inferred cosmic SMBH mass growth rates and the quasar luminosity functions.
 This is shown in Fig.\ \ref{f:bh_density_z}, where the SMBH mass density from \citet{Conroy2013} decreases with time at some points in cosmic history for all variations considered.
 In light of this, we do not make further comparison with \citet{Conroy2013} here.

 Fig.\ \ref{f:bh_density_z_split} shows the cosmic SMBH mass density histories of different SMBH populations from \textsc{Trinity} (solid lines), \citet{Marconi2004} (dotted lines), and \citet{Shankar2013} (dashed lines).
-The main difference between the results from \textsc{Trinity} and these two studies is the cosmic times when different SMBHs experience major growth.
-Specifically, SMBHs below $10^8 M_\bullet$ nearly stop growing below $z\sim1$ in \textsc{Trinity}, but grow siginificantly from $z=1$ to $z=0$ in the Marconi et al. and Shankar et al. model.
+The main difference between the results from \textsc{Trinity} and these two studies is the cosmic times when low mass SMBHs ($M_\bullet \leq 10^8 M_\bullet$) experience major growth.
+Specifically, SMBHs below $10^8 M_\bullet$ nearly stop growing below $z\sim1$ in \textsc{Trinity}, but grow siginificantly from $z=1$ to $z=0$ in the Marconi et al. and Shankar et al. models.
 One possible reason for this is that \textsc{Trinity} is required to fit the QPDFs for low-mass galaxies at lower redshifts from \cite{Aird2018}, which limit the growth of low-mass black holes.
 However, neither \citet{Marconi2004} nor \citet{Shankar2013} had access to these QPDFs, so their predictions are not necessarily consistent with these data.
-For SMBHs above $10^8 M_\bullet$, \textsc{Trinity} predicts slightly more late growth and less early growth compared to both \citet{Marconi2004} and \citet{Shankar2013}.
-The reason for the discrepancy at high redshift is two-fold.
-First, at high redshifts, \textsc{Trinity} predicts that the majority of active SMBHs are accreting at around the Eddington rate (see Paper II), but in \citet{Marconi2004} and \citet{Shankar2013} super-Eddington accretion is not allowed.
-Thus, to reproduce high-z QLFs, \textsc{Trinity} would require a lower abundance of massive black holes compared to \citet{Shankar2013}, and thus massive black holes do not have to grow as fast.
-At low redshifts, \textsc{Trinity} finds that mergers contribute significantly to the growth of massive black holes, whereas \citet{Marconi2004} and \citet{Shankar2013}\footnote{\citet{Shankar2013} did discuss the impact of mergers, but did not show the resulting SMBH mass densities.} did not account for the merger contributions in their published cosmic SMBH mass densities.
-Consequently, massive black holes in \textsc{Trinity} grow slightly faster via mergers compared to those in \citet{Shankar2013}.
+Another difference exists at $z>1$: at a fixed redshift, these low mass SMBHs also make up a larger share of the cosmic SMBH mass density in \textsc{Trinity}.
+This is likely due to \textsc{Trinity}'s self-consistent inference of SMBH growth history from $z=15$, which results in non-negligible cosmic SMBH mass densities at the starting redshifts in the Marconi et al. and Shankar et al. models (i.e., $z\sim3$ and $z\sim5$, respectively).